 Office of Natural Resources Revenue (ONRR)

-ONRR collects, accounts for, and verifies revenues from natural resource extraction on federal and Indian land for the benefit of all Americans.
-ONRR collects revenue from energy and mineral leases for both onshore and offshore federal and Indian lands and disburses revenues to states, American Indians, and the U.S. Treasury.
+ONRR collects, accounts for, and verifies revenues from natural resource extraction on federal and Native American land for the benefit of all Americans.
+ONRR collects revenue from energy and mineral leases for both onshore and offshore federal and Native American lands and disburses revenues to states, Native Americans, and the U.S. Treasury.

 Department of the Treasury

 The Treasury supports economic growth and stability in the U.S. and overseas, protects the U.S. financial system, and manages the federal government’s finances and resources.

 Internal Revenue Service (IRS)

 The IRS collects corporate income taxes from corporations in the extractive industries, as well as income taxes from all other companies operating in these industries.